 The 2005 Peter Franus Red Wine is an alluring gem that is very dark in color.
 The elegant nose starts off slightly floral in nature with the core of the palate being all fruit including blackberry and cherry.
 Spices start on the mid palate and finish slightly spicy and smoky with just a kiss of toasted oak.

 The Brandlin Zinfandel is their flagship wine and perhaps the wine they are most known for.
 The 2004 Peter Franus Zinfandel (merely labeled PF on the front of the bottle), is from the aforementioned Brandlin Vineyard.
-While the majority of the varietal in this wine is Zinfandel it is actually a field blend which includes small amounts of several other varietals including Charbono, Mourvèdre, & Carignane.
+While the majority of the variety in this wine is Zinfandel it is actually a field blend which includes small amounts of several other varieties including Charbono, Mourvèdre, & Carignane.
 The first word out of our mouth when we tried this was “delicious”, which is a word Peter has grown accustomed to hearing about his Zinfandels!

 The nose is elegant with notes of graphite, dried fruit, and red cherry.
 There are some briary characteristics with deeper notes of blackberry, chocolate and just a touch of vanilla.
 As the nose opens up it you find even more fruit aromas.
 This is not a spicy Zinfandel either in the bouquet or on the palate.
 It is extremely well balanced.
 There are rich fruit flavors along with cedar box spices, toasted oak and earthy components.
 The finish is balanced, rather lengthy, rich and warm.